 Fruits of this plant are used in the cuisines of northern India,

 Afghanistan, Tajikistan and Persia - and are all but unknown outside that

 region, though the plant grows wild as far as southeastern Europe.
 The

 leaves can be used as is parsley and the roots cooked, said to taste

-like sweet chestnuts, but only the fruits are available in the US.
-This
+like sweet chestnuts, but only the fruits are available in North America.

-- not an English translation error, nigella is called "black cumin" in Bengal.
+translation error, nigella is actually called "black cumin" in Bengal,

 More on Parsleys